armytag/langs/qathebo/grammar/discourse.md

 #### Optative Verb

 One way to make a request is to state the desired situation using an optative verb.
-Depending on the context, this kind of statement leaves room for the listener to assist in making the statement a reality.
+This kind of statement leaves room for the listener to assist in making the statement a reality, based on the context.
 The indirect nature of the statement conveys a degree of formality and politeness.

 A common use of the optative request is ordering something in a store or restaurant.